Nana’s Creamy Potato Soup Recipe

 SEVENTY YEARS, guys.

-Through decades of tweaking, she has turned this humble soup with potatoes into a masterpiece.
+Through decades of tweaking, she has turned this humble potato soup recipe into a masterpiece.

 Nana’s EPIC Creamy Potato Soup has it all…

-- The perfect rustic potato soup texture with a devilish silky finish.
+- The perfect rustic creamy potato soup texture with a devilish silky finish.

 - A pop of herby essence from garlic and rosemary.